Rommel Sandoval: Personal life

 Sandoval was married to Maria Ana Rosario "Ani" Ello Sandoval.
 He was said to have been a talented artist; an illustrator, painter and wood carver who also had a passion for bonsai.

+In popular culture

+Actor Zanjoe Marudo played the role of Sandoval and also his wife, Ani was played by actress Kim Chiu in the anthology series Maalaala Mo Kaya episode "Tangke" last March 10, 2018 dedicated for the story about Marawi Siege.